The Literal-Nonliteral Distinction in Classical Indian Philosophy

 - –––, 1990, The Word and the World, Oxford: Oxford University Press.

-- McCrea, Lawrence, 2008, The Teleology of Poetics in Medieval Kashmir, Cambridge: Harvard University Press.
+- McCrea, Lawrence, 2008, The Teleology of Poetics in Medieval Kashmir, Cambridge, MA: Harvard University Press.

 - Pollock, Sheldon, 2006, The Language of the Gods in the World of Men: Sanskrit, Culture, and Power in Premodern India, Berkeley: University of California Press.